labsyspharm/ashlar/ashlar/rc/README.md

     - Use `--dna_filename` to select which input file get to keep its DNA channel in the output file. __Provide just the "file name" not "file path".__ If not specified, the first file in the file list will be used.
+    - Use `--dna_channel_number` to specify DNA channel location; default is 0 (first channel).
+Only one DNA channel image will be written to the combined OME-TIFF.

 ## Example scenario and commands